darode1/ml-project-2-sms-project/README.md

 ### External libraries used:
 * Numpy
-* Pandas - data manipulation
+* Pandas (for reading our datas and performing minor processing)
-* Seaborn/Matplotlib - plotting
+* Seaborn/Matplotlib (for plotting purposes)
-* Torch - neural networks
+* Torch (for modeling neural networks)
-* Keras - LSTM model
+* Keras (used for modeling the LSTM model, saved a lot of coding time)
-* Sklearn - Random forest and ML classics

 ## Contributors